 8 Easy Steps to Identify, Age & Value Your Antique Brick

-Once you know your antique brick’s type and price, you can check the following details to analyze it further:
+Once you know your antique clay brick’s type and price, you can check the following details to analyze it further:

 1. Antique Brick’s Age & Numbers